Tanzu Application Platform is a modular, composable platform that comprises the following components.

 |Tanzu Application Platform GUI||✓||✓|

-Note: Only one supply chain can be installed at any given time.
-For information on switching supply chains, see Add testing and security scanning to your application.
+You can only install one supply chain at any given time.
+For information about switching supply chains, see Add testing and scanning to your application.

 The following table shows the languages and frameworks supported by Tanzu Application Platform components.